Face masks during the COVID-19 pandemic: Attitudes

 In the Western world, as of 2020 the public usage of masks still often carried a large stigma, being seen as a sign of sickness.
 This stigmatization is a large obstacle to overcome, because people may feel too ashamed to wear a mask in public and therefore opt to not wear one.
 There is also a divide within the Western world, as seen in the Czech Republic and Slovakia where mass mobilization has occurred to reinforce the solidarity in mask-wearing since March 2020.

 Mask-wearing has been called a prosocial behavior in which one protects others within their community.
 On social media, there has been an effort with the #masks4all campaign to encourage people to use masks.
-Nevertheless, there have been many occurrences of violence and hostility by people who became aggressive after they were requested to wear a mask or saw people wearing masks in customer-based establishments.
-Multiple people have been killed in attacks by people who refused to wear masks.
-It has led to concerns about worker safety, so employees have been discouraged to actively enforce masking policies due to the potential of hostile situations, while enforcement by official authorities is severely lacking.
+Nevertheless, there were many occurrences of violence and hostility by people who became aggressive after they were requested to wear a mask or saw people wearing masks in customer-based establishments.
+Multiple people were killed in attacks by people who refused to wear masks.
+It led to concerns about worker safety, so employees were discouraged to actively enforce masking policies due to the potential of hostile situations, while enforcement by official authorities is severely lacking.

 Masking has been subjected to racial politics in Western countries.
 For instance, in 2020 it had been heavily racialized as an Asian phenomenon.
 This had been reinforced in a lot of media discourses, where stories about the pandemic were often accompanied by unrelated imagery of Asian people in masks.
 The focus on race brought hostility towards Asians who are confronted with the choice to wear masks as a precaution while they face discrimination for it.
 Huang Yinxiang, a sociologist from the University of Manchester, described maskaphobia (negative prejudice, fear or bitter hatred against people wearing face masks) as making Asians in Western countries into targets for racists who want to legitimize xenophobia during the COVID-19 outbreak.
 Likewise, people from certain groups such as Black Americans may not feel comfortable wearing masks, especially those that are not clearly medical but homemade masks, due to concerns of racial profiling.